-At Michael D. Barber & Associates, we counsel clients on avoiding administrative suspension.
+At Michael D. Barber & Associates, we counsel clients on avoiding administrative license suspensions.
 If you are charged with a suspended license there are several issues that could affect your case.
 Although each case is different, some of the basic standards apply to every case.

 The first offense requires a minimum fine and two days in jail.
 The second offense requires a minimum fine and ten days in jail.
 Once you reach the fourth violation you potentially face a felony if convicted.
-That’s right, you can become a convicted felon if your case is not handled correctly.
+That's right, you can become a convicted felon from a suspended license if your case is not handled correctly.

 License Suspension and the Administrative License Hearing

 Administrative license suspension (ALS) is entirely different from the one you would face from a possible DUI conviction.
-It may be imposed even before you go to court to face the DUI charge.
-ALS is a civil hearing, meaning the same burden of proof required in a criminal case is not necessary to suspend your license.
+Whenever someone is arrested for a DUI in Georgia the officer is required to take the drivers license and issue a ALS 1205 suspension form.
+This form is the notice of the officers intent to suspend YOUR driving privileges.
+This ALS suspension may be imposed even before you go to court to face the DUI charge.
+YES you read that correctly- you have to go to court in two different court systems from your DUI arrest.
+ALS is a civil hearing, meaning the same burden of proof required in a criminal case (beyond reasonable doubt) is not necessary to suspend your license, all that is required is any evidence to support the assertions of the officer that you were driving under the influence.

 All the officer has to prove is that he had a reason to pull you over, had probable cause to arrest you, informed you of your implied consent rights promptly and completely, and you either refused to take the State's chemical test, or took the test and your results came back 0.08 grams or higher.

-If you refused the test, or your test results were .08 grams or higher, the arresting officer is required to contact the Department of Driver’s Services (DDS) to begin the suspension.
+If you refused the test, or your test results were .08 grams or higher, the arresting officer is required to send the 1205 form to the administrative division (OSAH- Office of State Administrative Hearings) for the Department of Driver's Services (DDS) to begin the suspension.
 This suspension can, and often does, go into effect even before you go to court.

 To avoid an administrative suspension of your license, you must request a hearing in the following situations: